danmacklin/erlang_cep/README.md

     							return []}">>.

+N.B to debug a javascript function add ejsLog("/tmp/foo.txt", "Hello"); to your javascript.

 The Row Function takes in five parameters :-

 1. parameters - A list of parameters that are passed into the rowFunction.
 Can be useful for when you want to pass some filters into your row function i.e. if (price > parameters[0]) rather than if (price > 1.00)
-2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ]
+2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ].
+Each joined row is a list of one or more elements.
 3. row - A String holding the new json document to be matched (I refer to this as a Row).
 4. otherRow - A string holding the json data from the last / previous match.
 5. first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.